Skip to main content

 Quick Picks

-The best AI meeting assistant is the one that fits your tools and your privacy needs.
-Otter, Fireflies, and Fathom each lead in a different area.
+The best assistant is the one that matches your calling platform and your privacy rules.
+Otter, Fireflies, and Fathom each own a different strength, so the winner shifts with your priorities.
+Name your main need first, then let it decide.

 If you are exploring other AI categories too, see our guide to the best AI video generators.
 It uses the same practical, compare-then-decide approach.